 Best for: Finding match between protein & nucleotide sequences

 BLAST or Basic Local Alignment Search Tool helps find similarity amongst biological sequences.
 The genome testing tool for Linux supports finding match between protein and nucleotide sequences.
-BLAST bioinformatics tool also helps with structuring query sequences and mapping such data sets.
+BLAST in bioinformatics tool also helps with structuring query sequences and mapping such data sets.

 Features of BLAST Bioinformatics Tool: